 Step 4: Pass the National Registry EMT Exam

-Step 5: Become listed on the National EMT Registry
+Step 5: Get Name Listed on EMT Registry

 How much do Emergency Medical Technicians make in Missouri?